adelavegaf/fbchatbot/README.md

 * NodeJS - Used for server and game logic implementation.
 * Express - RESTful API.
 * AngularJS - Used for web app Front End with Angular Material.
+* SocketIO - Used for web app - server communication.

 ## Authors